inanepain/book-dumperjs/dumpers/dumper-instances/README.md

 ### Linked Dumper

 A dumper linked to the Linked dumper that created it or the Global Dumper if created by a Single dumper.
-These dumpers are created using the **`get`** method on a dumper and suplying a **name**.
+These dumpers are created using the **`get`** method on a dumper and supplying a **name**.

 {% content-ref url="linked-dumper.md" %}
 [linked-dumper.md](linked-dumper.md)